-Just as you start to dust off your shorts, t-shirts, and flip-flops, and daydream of evenings on the porch, hiking in the woods and picnics by the creek, the mosquitos, no-see-ums, and all their other buzzing friends also come out to play.
+Just as you start to dust off your shorts, t-shirts, and flip-flops, and daydream of evenings on the porch, hiking in the woods, and picnics by the creek, the mosquitos, no-see-ums, and all their other buzzing friends also come out to play.
 Things can then become miserable and even unbearable.

 There are ways, however, that we can all live a little more harmoniously with the biting bugs without the use of chemical-based insect repellents that include problematic ingredients such as DEET.
 There are plenty of natural insect repellents available to buy at pharmacies and wellness stores, but it is also pretty simple to whip up a batch for yourself.

-The wonderful thing about making your own repellent is that you are in control of what you put on your skin.
+The wonderful thing about making your repellent is that you are in control of what you put on your skin.
 You can start with choosing a carrier oil (or other dilution that suits you) and finish by choosing the perfect essential oil blend.

-An added bonus is that while your homemade insect repellent is busy staving off those flying foes, you can inhale the heavenly, heady aromas of the essential oils while your skin absorbs all the health benefits from a slathering of oil.
+A bonus is that while your homemade insect repellent is busy staving off those flying foes, you can inhale the heavenly, heady aromas of the essential oils while your skin absorbs all the health benefits from a slathering of oil.

 Before you start with your DIY bug repellent concoctions, let’s take a look at some of the most effective essential oil that you can choose from.

 Essential oils should not be applied directly to the skin and come with all kinds of individual warnings.
 Thorough research must be done before using new essential oil.
 Diluting essential oils in what is known as carrier oil is very important.
 A carrier oil is a base oil into which a prescribed number of essential oil drops are dropped.
 Coconut, olive, almond, and grapeseed oils are some that are commonly used.